 What fouls are direct kicks in soccer?

-There are 7 main fouls that result in direct kicks.
+There are 7 main fouls result in direct kicks.
 A referee gives direct kicks if a player is careless, reckless, or uses excessive force when committing these fouls:

 - Kicking or trying to kick an opponent